 Tom and Gene have since passed, but the legacy of the farm lives on through their daughters.
 Their oldest daughter, Denise Williams Hardy, and her family have been running the farm since 2011.

-Today the farm has 100 reindeer, 2 Rocky Mountain elk, Dolly the Bison, Appa the Yak, and Rocky the Moose.
+Today the farm has 100 reindeer, Rocky Mountain elk, Bison, Tibetan Yaks, Alpacas, and Lucy the Moose.

 LEARN THE ORIGINS OF OUR FURRY FRIENDS